MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: INTRODUCTION

 \lettrine{M}{obile} robots have long been employed in environments that are dangerous or inaccessible to humans.
 Applications such as extraterrestrial exploration, search and rescue, or hazard containment (e.g., nuclear accidents or bomb defusals) are prime examples where robots have been established as a fundamental tool.
 These robots currently operate primarily as teleoperated systems with limited assistance functions~\cite{seo_how_2021, rea_still_2022, orekhov_inspiring_2023, schmaus_toward_2023}, providing support during complex tasks, such as ensuring collision-free navigation.
 As a result, they require continuous supervision and input from at least one skilled operator to ensure correct behavior, leading to low operational efficiency~\cite{rea_still_2022}.

 Historically, many space missions have favored single-robot designs, as they minimize operational overhead and reduce system integration between multiple platforms.
 In practice, however, such designs require the integration of diverse sensing, actuation, and capabilities into a single platform, substantially increasing hardware and software complexity.
 This is evident in the architecture of the latest Mars rovers, Curiosity~\cite{cook_curiosity_2012} and Perseverance~\cite{sun_overview_2023}, which integrate numerous subsystems.
 In such single-agent setups, any critical failure can end the entire mission.
-This is widely discussed in \cite{prorok_beyond_2021} and was also evident during the \emph{Mars Exploration Rover Mission}, where the Spirit rover became trapped in a sand dune, ending the mission \cite{nasa__jpl_mars_nodate}.
+This is widely discussed in \cite{prorok_beyond_2021} and was also evident during the \emph{Mars Exploration Rover Mission}, where the Spirit rover became stuck on a slope in an orientation that proved fatal during the Martian winter, ending the mission early \cite{nasa__jpl_mars_nodate}.

 To address these issues, researchers have begun to shift towards robotic team-based solutions.
 Challenges like the DARPA Subterranean Challenge~\cite{orekhov_inspiring_2023} or ESA Space Resources Challenge~\cite{european_space_agency_challenge_nodate} have shown how the multi-robot paradigm has measurable advantages in terms of robustness and operational efficiency compared to single robot approaches~\cite{tranzatto_cerberus_2022,kottege_heterogeneous_2025,arm_scientific_2023,schnell_efficient_2023, van_der_meer_realms_2023}.
 The inherent \textbf{robustness} of multi-robot teams stems from two forms of redundancy: First, by allowing for fault tolerance at the robot level, tasks can be performed by multiple team members.
 Secondly, in a heterogeneous team, different systems capable of performing the same task can be introduced, enabling greater robustness and flexibility in task allocation.
 In terms of \textbf{operational efficiency}, team approaches can leverage both task parallelism and specialization to increase throughput.
 Instead of a single generalized but suboptimal system, individual robots can be optimized for specific task subsets.
 While reducing the system's redundancy, such specialization enables the use of higher-quality hardware or efficiency gains through more tailored kinematics.